Deconvolution on graphs via linear programming: Preliminaries

 \begin{definition} An edge-weighted finite graph is a triple $(V,E,b)$ where $V$ is the finite set of vertices, the edge set $E$ contains subsets of $V$ of size two, and $b: V\times V \to [0,\infty)$ has the property $b(x,y) = b(y,x)>0$ if and only if $\{x,y \} \in E$.
 We say that $d: V \times V \to [0,\infty)$ is a distance function that is compatible with the weight $b$ if it is a metric on $V$ such that for $x , y \in V$, $d(x,y) = \min_{z \in V} ({d(x,z)+d(z,y)})$, and for each $x \in V$,

 \end{definition}

 This type of distance has been investigated by Davies in the study of semigroups generated by graph Laplacians \cite{DaviesII}.
-If, for example, $b(x,y) = (d(x,y))^{-2} / k$ with $k$ the maximal degree of the graph, then the definition of a graph Laplacian is given by a difference quotient with similarities to Euclidean geometry.
+If we assign to each edge $\{x,y\}$ the weight $b(x,y) = (d(x,y))^{-2} / k$ with $k$ the maximal degree of the graph, then the definition of a graph Laplacian is given by a difference quotient with similarities to Euclidean geometry.

+\begin{definition} The valency of a vertex $x \in V$ is the sum of all the weights on the edges that are incident to $x$.
+We denote it as